Korni22/ownDNS/README.md

 An alternative to Dyndns.

 # Installation
-Just fill in your data at `owndns.sh`, copy the script to any Unix-machine (even your router) and let it run at specific intervals (I'd recommend 1 min).
+Rename `config-template.sh` to `config.sh` and fill in your data.
+Then copy the scripts to any Unix-machine (even your router) and let it run at specific intervals (I'd recommend 1 min).

-## General Data
+## Config
-Read specific data at your [registrar](#supported-registrars).
+All configuration lies in `config.sh`.
+Read registrar-specific config at your [registrar](#supported-registrars).

 - `GET_IP_FROM`: The internet address to get your public IP from ([on the public ip](#on-the-public-ip))
 - `LOGFILE`: The name of the file where the ip changes will be logged